logoscreative/logos-child/README.md

 Child theme kit for [Logos Creative](http://logos-creative.com) themes built on [Standard 3](http://standardtheme.com).

+What this *really* does is use Standard as a framework. **All of Standard's styles and scripts are dequeued!
+Instead, the latest version of Bootstrap is loaded along with FitVids.js.** You'll need to write your own styles.
+You can also uncomment the `@import` line in the `style.css` file if you just want to grab Standard's main CSS.
+Otherwise, remove the `wp_dequeue_style`/`wp_dequeue_script` calls in `functions.php`.

 ## Shortcodes

 First of all, your content will *always* work without shortcodes—these are simply present to give you easy ways to access features of Bootstrap without having to make a page template.